peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 **Returns:**

-* <code>true</code> if the given key is found, or <code>false</code> if the given key is not found or this object is not a map.
+* <code>true</code> if the specified key is found, or <code>false</code> if the specified key is not found or this object is not a map.

 ### ContainsKey

-    public boolean ContainsKey(CBORObject key) Determines whether a value of the given key exists in this object.
+    public boolean ContainsKey(CBORObject key)

+Determines whether a value of the specified key exists in this object.

 **Parameters:**